-We are pleased to announce that on November 16, Senior United States District Judge Sam R. Cummings ruled a permanent nationwide injunction and closed the case at the trial court level against the U.S. Department of Labor’s new “Persuader Rule” executive order.
+In November 2016, Senior United States District Judge Sam R. Cummings issued a permanent nationwide injunction and closed the case at the trial court level against the U.S. Department of Labor’s new “Persuader Rule” executive order.

 In his June 27 ruling, Judge Cummings wrote of the need for preliminary injunctive relief: “The chilling of speech protected by the first Amendment is in and of itself an irreparable injury…DOL’s New Rule is not merely fuzzy around the edges.
 Rather, the New Rule is defective to its core…”

-The Lubbock Chamber and eight other plaintiffs have sued to overturn a new rule expanding the definition of “fiduciary investment advice” provided to retirement plans, plan participants, and IRA owners.
-The rule exposes financial services providers to lawsuits, creates an entirely new regulatory regime for IRAs, limits the types of investment advice an adviser may provide, effectively makes DOL the primary regulator of financial professionals already extensively regulated by federal and state laws.
+The Lubbock Chamber and eight other plaintiffs sued to overturn a new rule expanding the definition of “fiduciary investment advice” provided to retirement plans, plan participants, and IRA owners.
+The rule would expose financial services providers to lawsuits, create an entirely new regulatory regime for IRAs, limit the types of investment advice an adviser may provide, effectively makes DOL the primary regulator of financial professionals already extensively regulated by federal and state laws.

-Basically, at a time when people should be focusing more on personal retirement savings, the new fiduciary rule makes it more difficult for people to effectively invest and save for retirement.
+Basically, at a time when people should be focusing more on personal retirement savings, the new fiduciary rule made it more difficult for people to effectively invest and save for retirement.

 The lawsuit was filed in the U.S. District Court - Northern District of Texas.